jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzweb/index.md

-# Developing BlueMix applications in Node.js with the Web IDE
+# Developing Bluemix applications in Node.js with the Web IDE

-## Developing BlueMix applications in Node.js with the DevOps Services Web IDE
+## Developing Bluemix applications in Node.js with the DevOps Services Web IDE

-This tutorial shows you how to use DevOps Services to develop an application in the cloud and deploy it to [ BlueMix][1].
+This tutorial shows you how to use DevOps Services to develop an application in the cloud and deploy it to [ Bluemix][1].

 ---
 ## Start with a sample project